Heavy Duty Truck Program

 If you are self-motivated and love the challenge of working with sophisticated equipment, this program is for you.

-- You can specialize your training through DATC’s partnerships with Mack Trucks and Volvo Truck North America.
+- You can specialize your training through Davis Tech’s partnership with C.R.
+England.

 - You can complete your degree in less than 2 years.